 The process will involve the preparation of a brief which will be endorsed by the Design Integrity Panel.
-The Panel will be made up of nominees of: the proponent; Council; and the Director-General of the DP&E. The Panel endorses the nominated architect to ensure the architect has the experience and skill to achieve the objectives of the brief.
+The Panel endorses the nominated architect to ensure the architect has the experience and skill to achieve the objectives of the brief.